ktan114/BadaTracker/README.md

 # BadaTracker
-Application used to keep track of Bada's Daily Activities
+Application used to keep track of Bada's Daily Schedule

+Table of Content
+# [Tech Stack]

+# Tech Stack